6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Conclusion

-I hope you liked the data quality examples and understand that there is much more than the 6 DQ dimensions.
+I hope you liked the data quality examples and understand that there are much more than the 6 DQ dimensions.
 Do not fret too much about these classifications, choose the one you like or define your own.

 Do you agree with our thought process?
 Leave a comment below!